PatternPal/PatternPal/docs/dev/recognizers/patterns/bridge.md

 2. (high) has at least one (abstract) method

 **Concrete Implementations**
-1. (mid) is an implementation of the `Implementation` interface or inherits from the `Implementation` abstract class
+1. (high) is an implementation of the `Implementation` interface or inherits from the `Implementation` abstract class
 2. (mid) if `Implementation` is an abstract class it should override it's abstract methods

 **Refined Abstraction** optional